 - Accept and store all data returned in the token exchange together with the user's data in your system

 - ORCID iD: Your system will need to know the user's iD to read or update their record.

-- Long-lived access tokens and refresh tokens to:
+- Access tokens and refresh tokens to:

 - Log interactions: Your system should record both calls or requests made to the ORCID API and responses received.
 This is necessary so ORCID can help if a problem develops later.

-- Provide error messages and a support contact to your users when an interaction does not go as expected.
+- Provide descriptive error messages and a support contact to your users when an interaction does not go as expected.